AIDynamics/NeoPulse_Examples/Classification/Text/Sentiment/README.md

 # Introduction
-These sample .nml files are for training a classification model using Text data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+These sample .nml files are for training a classification model using Text data in [NeoPulse® AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 # Data
 The data for this task can be found at: http://ai.stanford.edu/~amaas/data/sentiment